Mom's Oven-Braised Beef Brisket

 Serves 8 to 10

 This was one of my mother's 'go to' recipes for special occasions and large gatherings.
 It is so easy because, once placed in the oven, it does not require any attention until it is done.
-It is wonderful as is and just as delicious for sandwiches.
+It is wonderful as is and just as delicious for sandwiches, as in the similar and related recipes.
 The secret is to follow the roasting directions completely.
 In other words, do not peek before the time is up.
 You can use two briskets for a large crowd or a larger brisket roasted at the same temperature for about an extra 30 minutes.